Individual Stocks vs Index Funds (Pros And Cons)

 Conclusion

 Index funds and individual stocks both have significant roles.
-In most cases, the average investor is better off buying index funds or ETFs that follow the market as a whole or a specific sector.
+In most cases, the average investor is better off buying index funds or ETFs that follow the stock market as a whole or a specific sector.

 Dollar-cost averaging into index funds is an easy and passive way to invest.